patronasxdxd/CTFS/docs/XST_UNISWAP.md

 ![XTS Image](../images/XTS/liq.drawio.png)

-Now we repeat the first steps with new values:
+Now we repeat the previous steps with new values:

 ### Calculate swap